 Our hospital facility was opened in November 2000.
 Our hospital includes a fully equipped surgical suite, two induction/recovery stalls, treatment and examination areas and a riding ring for lameness examinations.
 Our diagnostic equipment includes nuclear scintigraphy, MRI, Sound digital radiography, complete Idexx diagnostic laboratory and 3 meter video endoscopy.
 Our ambulatory vehicles are equipped with radiographic, ultrasound, and endoscopic equipment.

-Richard D. Mitchell, DVM, MRCVS, DACVSMR; Robert T. Neff, VMD; Ryland B. Edwards III, DVM, PhD, DACVS; Kimberly J. Harmon, VMD; Rebecca J. Urion, DVM and Courtney G. Pope, VMD.
+Richard D. Mitchell, DVM, MRCVS, DACVSMR; Robert T. Neff, VMD; Ryland B. Edwards III, DVM, PhD, DACVS, DACVSMR; Kimberly J. Harmon, VMD; Rebecca J. Urion, DVM; Danielle M. Stacy, DVM and David da Silva, MV.

 Types of cases: